shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 }
 ```

-So what we did there basically?
-We copied the original version of `store.dispatch` to `oldDispatch`.
+Here we copied the original version of `store.dispatch` to `originalDispatch`.
 Then we assign it our own definition.
-The original one take one argument `action`, so do we.
-We put the log call before calling the original `dispatch` and then return the `originalReturnValue`.
-May be, we do not know what original dispatch was supposed to return, but we don't want to polute it's old signature.
+The original one take one argument (`action`), so does ours.
+We also return the `originalReturnValue`.
+May be, we do not know what original `store.dispatch` was supposed to return, but we don't want to polute it's old signature.

 So we got what we wanted.
 But this is a bad approach.
 Because we are modifying things at our will, but we know things should only be [extended not modified](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).
 But let's keep it like this for a while.

-### Problem #2: Add common error catching behaviour
+### Chaining middlewares

+An important feature of middleware is chaining.
+How can we do that with what we have written so far?

-Now if we want to add error catching behaviour, we will modify `dispatch` one more time:
+Let's say we want to add a common error catching behaviour.
+That is- we want a common place where we can catch any thrown error.

+We will modify `dispatch` one more time:

 ```jsx
 const originalDispatch = store.dispatch